 - A range of third-party apps to integrate with other services

-If you have access to free development resources then open source solutions like Wordpress.org or Drupal could also be a good option.
-In this case, see our post on the pros and cons of Open Source vs. Software as a Service.
-If that's you it's also worth noting that a number of providers offer free web hosting for small charities.
+If you have access to free development resources then open source solutions like WordPress.org or Drupal could also be a good option.
+If that’s you it’s also worth noting that a number of providers offer free web hosting for small charities.